Unidata/git-recipes/cookbook.md

 As you get more comfortable with branching and merging, you will eventually want to learn how to [re-write commit history](http://progit.org/book/ch6-4.html) before you share your changes to the world.
 This may seem like an esoteric feature, but it actually really nice when sharing your work with the world.

+When you are done with a branch and have merged your changes

+		git branch -D my-experiment

 ### Other useful git commands

 #### configuration